Intravenous Sedation (“Twilight Sedation”)

 Sedation dentistry is also a great option for the elderly, the disabled, or simply- the fearful!

 Sedation Dentistry for the Elderly

 As we age, our oral health becomes more important than ever.
 Periodontal disease can lead to bone and tooth loss, which affects nearly every part of our daily lives.
 To lead full and active lives, we need our teeth and gums.
 They allow us enjoy food, support speech and good conversation, and facilitate digestion.
 Drs.
-Leon, Vega, Mapula, Obeso or Luna is dedicated to treating elderly patients with care and commitment to comfort and health.
+Leon, Obeso, Gutierrez, Tavera, Garcia or Tornez is dedicated to treating elderly patients with care and commitment to comfort and health.

 Elderly patients as a group tend to avoid dental visits for a variety of reasons, including: more pressing medical concerns, anxiety about treatment, the hardship of transportation, or fixed incomes.
 Once their oral health has reached an unmanageable point, fear and embarrassment further keep these patients away from the dentist.

 For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Drs.
-Leon, Vega, Mapula, Obeso or Luna to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!
+Leon, Obeso, Gutierrez, Tavera, Garcia or Tornez to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 Sedation Dentistry for the Disabled

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
 At Dental Brush, we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.